sheki/talks/gophercon_2015_notes.md

 #Rules of the rewrite
 - Being a developer platform we did not want to break any backward compatibility.
+- One of the challenges we had at Parse was once a client SDK was deployed in the wild we had no control on its update path.
+Breaking the API would mean we would break the app.
+On any given day we service 600 os, sdk version pairs.
+It is almost impossible for us to break backward compatibility.
+The web is way easier than Mobile.
-- we wanted to do it live.
+- We wanted to do it live.
 Mind you doing it live was not easy.
 We were growing the number of customers at a rapid pace.
 We were increasing the number of backends we were adding to our stack.
 So we were chasing a moving target.
 - my manager called it changing the engine of a running car.